 Over the years, several virtual clinical trial service providers have entered the market.
 These players are collaborating with drug/therapy developers, in order to conduct effective site-less studies.
 In fact, Roots Analysis has identified 25 industry players that are offering their proprietary technology for enabling virtual clinical trials.

-These companies offer a range of services ranging from data collection and logistics to patient enrolment.
+These companies engaged in the virtual clinical trials market offer a range of services ranging from data collection and logistics to patient enrolment.
 The figure below highlights the distribution of virtual clinical trial service providers by the type of service.

 These are pressing times and there is a rising demand for companies that can carry out clinical trials virtually.
-To know more about virtual clinical trials, potential partners, or general market insights, drop a note at email@example.com.
+For more details, you can also download the SAMPLE REPORT on virtual clinical trials by Roots Analysis.